 1. Create clear lines of communication

-With SMART goals, you and your employees can lay out all the details so you’re always on the same page.
+With SMART performance goals, you and your employees can lay out all the details so you’re always on the same page.
 That way, when it comes to conducting a performance review, there are no surprises and neither party can say, “I didn’t know.”

 2. Make a measurable difference

 General goals are subjective, not measurable, making it difficult to evaluate employees’ work.
 Objective goals are black and white.
 You either achieve them or not.
-SMART goals have a straightforward formula for setting well-defined goals that include measurable details so you can easily evaluate and track your employees’ progress and performance.
+SMART performance goals have a straightforward formula for setting well-defined goals that include measurable details so you can easily evaluate and track your employees’ progress and performance.

 3. Achieve company and department goals

 While setting individual goals may motivate employees, they need to consider the bigger picture for their goals to make a real impact.
 If employees’ and managers’ goals are properly aligned with the overall company or department objectives for the year, the company is more likely to flourish.
-The SMART goals method helps make that happen by pushing employees to create individual goals that contribute to the overall success of your business.
+The SMART performance goals method helps make that happen by pushing employees to create individual goals that contribute to the overall success of your business.

 Be a SMART coach

-During the performance review process, you may be tempted to write your employees’ SMART goals for them.
+During the performance review process, you may be tempted to write your employees’ SMART performance goals for them.
 Don’t.

 The manager’s job in the review process is to be a coach.
 Guide employees to set appropriate goals following the SMART method.
 Then review the goals and ensure they’re appropriate, reasonable, achievable, and aligned with company objectives.”